The following article shows how to run a yunIO service in Postman.

 - Set the Import Parameter NAME1 to Supplied by Caller.

 - Select all fields in the Table CUSTOMER_T for the output.

-- Copy the URL of the service definition ( icon) or download the service definition ( icon).
+- Click to copy the URL of the service definition or click to download the service definition.

 Loading a yunIO Service in Postman #